nitinkc/nitinkc.github.io/_posts/sql/2024-07-07-distributed-db-query-optimization.md

-# Additional Concepts for Query Optimization

-## Indexing:
-An index is a data structure that improves the speed of data retrieval operations on a database table.

-**Use in BigQuery**: While BigQuery doesn’t support traditional indexing like other databases, leveraging partitioning and clustering effectively serves a similar purpose by optimizing data access paths.

-## Denormalization:
+# Denormalization:
 In a distributed database, especially in data warehouses, denormalization (storing redundant data) can **reduce the need for complex joins** and improve query performance.

 **Example**: Instead of normalizing patient data across multiple tables, you might store it all in one table, which can speed up read queries.